Grisou13/mawie/docs/background.md

 Long story short, in python there is the GIL (Global Interpreter Lock), which executes python threads.
 The problem is that the gil executes them one after the other.
 Threads in python cannot be truly in parallel like in c++.
 This has a nasty side effect, which is the Gui runs in a thread, and other processes that would take alot of CPU too.
 The Gui runs Qt and Qt can only process itself if it has time to, but if another process takes all the CPU, the GIL won't allow the Gui thread to run (remember one after the other).
+It is convinient though, for memory and ressource locking and management.

 Background process are therefor running in a separate thread which operates at a certain rate.
 Allowing the main thread to process while the background thread is in pause.